aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to CSV" h2="Export CGM File to CSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert CGM files to CSV within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and efficiently convert CGM files to CSV.

+The process of converting CGM to CSV involves two steps.
+Firstly, Aspose.PDF for .NET is used to export the CGM file to XLSX.
+This component provides a wide range of features that enable developers to manipulate PDF documents in a variety of ways.
+It allows developers to easily convert CGM files to XLSX, as well as other popular formats such as PDF, HTML, and image formats.

+The second step involves using Aspose.Cells for .NET Spreadsheet Programming API to convert the XLSX file to CSV.
+This component provides a comprehensive set of features that enable developers to manipulate spreadsheets in a variety of ways.
+It allows developers to easily convert XLSX files to CSV, as well as other popular formats such as PDF, HTML, and image formats.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to CSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to CSV.
+Using Aspose.Total for .NET, developers can quickly and easily convert CGM files to CSV within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and efficiently convert CGM files to CSV.
+It allows developers to easily export CGM files to XLSX, and then convert the XLSX file to CSV using Aspose.Cells for .NET Spreadsheet Programming API.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}